GOOD GOAL SETTING REQUIRES FOCUS

 I took my goal to write a book this year and broke it down into manageable chunks, the smallest of which is to write every day.
 Did you know that the average adult novel is approximately 90,000 words?
 That number feels huge and intimidating, but divided by 365 days in a year, that becomes a very manageable 250 words per day.
 That’s a number that doesn’t scare me at all, and it’s something I know I can easily achieve.

-It’s important to know going in that 2018 probably won’t go perfectly.
+It’s important to know going in that the next year probably won’t go perfectly.
 You might not achieve every single thing you set out to do.
 Some days might be a little out of control, and you might not accomplish your goals for that day, week, or even month.
 The most important thing you can do when that happens is forgive yourself for slipping.
 Just make sure you keep your eye on the big picture.
-Even if you don’t have a perfect year in 2018, if you stay focused on what really matters, you’ll still be so much closer to your ideal life at the end of the year than you are right now.
+Even if you don’t have a perfect year, if you stay focused on what really matters, you’ll still be so much closer to your ideal life at the end of the year than you are right now.